samarvir1/CNeuralNetwork-ChessEngine/readme.md

 # Neural Chess Engine

-A Python chess engine powered by a convultational neural network (CNN) with a GUI using Pygame.
+A Python chess engine powered by a convolutional neural network (CNN) with a GUI using Pygame.
 The engine learns value estimation through self-play and can play against a human in real-time.

 ---